manzoniUC/hw01/README.md

 Hello world!
 My name is Marc-Antoine Manzoni.
 I'm a second (soon to be third year) in *The College*.
 I am majoring in History, and minoring in East Asian Languages and Cultures (EALC).
-Please enjoy [this picture] (/This PC/Documents/Pictures/4fc3f091-bd9b-4edb-9f5a-34505d985046.JPG) of myself and a very nice dog I met recently!
+Please enjoy [this picture] (This PC/Documents/Pictures/4fc3f091-bd9b-4edb-9f5a-34505d985046.JPG) of myself and a very nice dog I met recently!
 ### Academic Interests
 I've recently been taking classes focused on Chinese history of the late Imperial and Republican periods.
 In my last class, I spent a lot of time working from [this picture](https://repository.duke.edu/dc/gamble) photo collection of photographs from the period - I highly encourage you to take a look at it if you have time.
 ### Hobbies